 I use things daily to make my life easier, help me get things done more efficiently, or maybe make me happy.
 I’m a digital guy and a fan of excellent paper and pens.

-I use everything listed here just about every day.
+I use everything listed here almost daily.
 I love them, and if you think my opinion is worth anything, you might love them, too.
 You might also be inspired to find the right tools to bring you joy and greater productivity.

 Many of the links you see here are affiliate links, so if you click through and buy something, I get a small referral fee.